 Part of Margaret Tait Commission

-We are delighted to announce the shortlist for the 2021 Margaret Tait Award.
-Andrew Black, Christian Noelle Charles, Winnie Herbstein, Mathew Wayne Parkin, and Tako Taal have been shortlisted from a pool of eligible artists who were nominated through an open call process, of which there was a record number of nominations this year.
+We are delighted to announce the shortlist for the 2022 Margaret Tait Award.
+Sekai Machache, Sulaïman Majali, Rae-Yen Song, and Natasha Thembiso Ruwona have been shortlisted from a pool of eligible artists who were nominated through an open call process.

-The shortlisted artists have been invited to submit a proposal for the £15,000 commission, which will premiere at Glasgow Film Festival in 2022, and will subsequently tour with LUX Scotland alongside a solo exhibition at LUX’s space in London.
-The 2021 Award will be announced on Monday 7 March 2022 at Glasgow Film Theatre alongside the announcement of the new Margaret Tait Residency recipient and the premiere of Emilia Beatriz’s 2020 award commission.
+The shortlisted artists have been invited to submit a proposal for the £15,000 commission, which will premiere at Glasgow Film Festival in 2023, and will subsequently tour with LUX Scotland alongside a solo exhibition at LUX’s space in London.
+The 2022 Award will be announced on Monday 7 March 2022 at Glasgow Film Theatre alongside the announcement of the new Margaret Tait Residency recipient and the premiere of Emilia Beatriz’s 2020 award commission.

 The Margaret Tait Award is Scotland’s most prestigious annual moving image prize for artists.
 Inspired by the pioneering Orcadian filmmaker and poet Margaret Tait (1918 – 99), the award recognises experimental and innovative artists working with the moving image, offering a unique avenue of commissioning and production support and providing a high-profile platform to exhibit newly commissioned work.

-Established in 2010, the Margaret Tait Award is a LUX Scotland commission delivered in partnership with Glasgow Film, with support from The National Lottery and the Scottish Government through Screen Scotland.
+Established in 2010, the Margaret Tait Award is a LUX Scotland commission delivered in partnership with Glasgow Film with support from The National Lottery and the Scottish Government through Screen Scotland.
 The only award of its kind in Scotland, it allows LUX Scotland, Glasgow Film and Screen Scotland to make a lasting and meaningful impact on the careers of promising filmmaking talent, support new commissions and forge new partnerships across the sector.

 Each year, the award is presented to an artist based in Scotland who has established a significant body of work over the past 5 – 10 years; is recognised by peers for their contribution to the artists’ moving image sector; and can demonstrate the significant impact that the award will have on the development of their practice.

-Previous recipients of the Margaret Tait Award include Emilia Beatriz, Jamie Crewe, Alberta Whittle, Sarah Forrest, Kate Davis, Duncan Marquiss, Charlotte Prodger, Rachel Maclean, Stephen Sutcliffe, Anne-Marie Copestake and Torsten Lauschmann.
+Previous recipients of the Margaret Tait Award include Andrew Black, Emilia Beatriz, Jamie Crewe, Alberta Whittle, Sarah Forrest, Kate Davis, Duncan Marquiss, Charlotte Prodger, Rachel Maclean, Stephen Sutcliffe, Anne-Marie Copestake and Torsten Lauschmann.

 The Margaret Tait Commission is a LUX Scotland commission delivered in partnership with Glasgow Film, with support from Creative Scotland.